Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x01 Application Layer/RPC/ONC RPC (Sun RPC)/NFS.md

 ## Intro
 ### Platforms
+NFS is mostly applied on Unix and Unix-like systems;

 SMB and [NetWare Core Protocol](https://en.wikipedia.org/wiki/NetWare_Core_Protocol "NetWare Core Protocol") (NCP) occur more often than NFS on systems running Microsoft Windows;

 AFP occurs more often than NFS in Apple Macintosh systems;